turingschool/try-turing/series-hww/be/index.md

 ## Welcome Back 👋

-We'll start at 12:00MT again, and have a mixx of screen sharing this content, iPad diagrams, and some conversations!
+We'll start at 12:00MT again, and have a mix of screen sharing this content, iPad diagrams, and some conversations!

 <br>
 <br>